jacobwood27/JWood/projects/blog_graph/index.md

  - [Collision](https://github.com/d3/d3-force#collision): Prevents nodes from overlapping.
  - [Center](https://github.com/d3/d3-force#centering): Translates the graph uniformly to center it in the SVG canvas.

+In addition to particle interactions, we can dress the network up to make things easier to parse:
+ - The size of the nodes will convey the number of incoming connections on the graph
+ - The edges will be displayed at all times
+   - When a node is hovered over, only the edges connected to that node will show.
+We can use color to differentiate incoming and outgoing connections
+ - Show the label on each node
+   - When hovered, show the name larger because some of the nodes are tiny
+ - Allow the user to drag nodes around to encourage different visualization shapes

 The final visualization is viewable [here](https://jacobwood27.github.io/035_blog_graph/).

 # Ingredients